 into account the respect of the local

 population and native communities' customs

 and traditions.

 CRITERION 3.3.
 Indicator 3.3.1

 Sites of special cultural, ecological, In collaboration with the indigenous

-economic or religious significance to populations, places with special cultural,
+populations, places with special cultural,

 ecological, economic or religious significance

 traditionally used by these communities

-peoples, and recognized and protected
+peoples, and recognized and protected , ,

 by forest managers. measures are taken in the forest

-by forest managers. management plan in order to guarantee
+management plan in order to guarantee

 their access and protection.

-CRITERION 3.4.1
+CRITERION 3.4.
+1 L

 Indigenous peoples shall be

 compensated for the application of

 their traditional knowledge regarding

 the use of forest species or

 management systems in forest

 operations.
 This compensation shall be

 formally agreed upon with their free

 and informed consent before forest

 operations commence.